elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ELIXIR Norway offers the comprehensive NeLS tool assembly for researchers in Norway and their collaborators.
 NeLS simplifies research data management by serving as a unified resource for planning, processing, analysing, and sharing research data throughout your project life cycle.

-* Use the Data Stewardship Wizard to simplify data management planning, including compliance with relevant laws and regulations.
+* Use the Norwegian instannce of the Data Stewardship Wizard to simplify data management planning, including compliance with relevant laws and regulations.
 * Secure your data with NeLS' multi-tiered storage system, accessible via FEIDE and the ELIXIR Authentication and Authorization infrastructure.
 * Utilise versatile tools offered by integration with platforms like Galaxy and SEEK.